A Complete Guide to Shell Identification [18 Kinds of Seashells Easily Explained]

 King Helmet (Cassis tuberosa)

-How To Identify Different Shells?
+How To Identify A Seashell?

-As a marine biologist, I travel to different countries, explore various seashores, and visit museums—this is my passion.
+As a marine biologist, I travel to different countries, explore various seashores, and visit museumsโ€”this is my passion.

 People often contact me about how to identify different types of shells, so let me share with you that Carl Linnaeus has done immense work in this field, making things simpler for us.
 Biologists have now classified mollusks (which include around 50,000 known species) into seven classes.

+I will briefly explain them for your better understanding.
 If you examine any sea shell, it has several parts:

 1. Apex